 To keep our state parks safe and accessible to all, make sure you know before you go, practice physical distancing, plan ahead, play it safe, explore locally, leave no trace, respect wildlife, and do your part to build an inclusive outdoors.

-Brian Schwartz oversees Lone Pine, West Shore and Lake Mary Ronan state parks.
-He previously served as a park warden with Montana Fish, Wildlife & Parks, with the Trails and Waterways Division of the Minnesota Dept. of Natural Resources, as a camp director on Flathead Lake, and as recreation programmer for the city of Whitefish.
+Brian Schwartz oversees Lone Pine, Thompson Falls and Lake Mary Ronan state parks.
+He also manages Smith Lake Fishing Access Site (FAS) and multiple other FAS along the Clark Fork River.
+He previously served as a park warden with Montana Fish, Wildlife & Parks, with the the Minnesota Department of Natural Resources, as a camp director on Flathead Lake, and as recreation programmer for the city of Whitefish.
 Brian has a Bachelor of Science in Recreation, Parks and Leisure Services with an emphasis in Resource Management from Mankato State University.